Cross-receptive Focused Inference Network for Lightweight Image Super-Resolution

 Among them, $h$ is the amount of attention and $W_{CGM}(\cdot)$ represents the proposed CGM, similar to traditional multi-head attention~\cite{vaswani2017attention}.
-In this work, we divide the number of channels into $h$ groups for parallel learning, and the size of $Q,K,V$ is obtained after reshaping the tensor from the input image.
+In this work, we divide the number of channels into $h$ groups for parallel learning, and the size of $Q, K, V$ is obtained after reshaping the tensor from the input image.
 Finally, we take the dot-product to reshape the $Q$ and $V$ projections to generate a transposed attention map of size ${\Re ^{h \times C/h \times C/h}}$ instead of a regular feature map of size ${\Re ^{h \times HW \times HW}}$~\cite{dosovitskiy2020image}.
-Overall, the attention mechanism in CGA can be formulated as
+Overall, the attention mechanism in the first CGA can be formulated as

 where $Soft(\cdot)$ represents the Softmax function, $ \cdot $ represents the dot product operation, $\omega$ represents a learnable adaptive parameter.
 Due to the powerful function of CGM combined with local features to explicitly modify the modulation kernel, the projection vector generated in the previous space can be used to guide the generation of subsequent attention.